Lorp/samsa/docs/samsa-cli.md

 ## Performance

 Initial tests show that it is much faster (approx. 42x) than fontTools at instantiation.
+Improvements are dependent on improvements in samsa-core.js.

 ## Limitations
 The fonts produced are not production ready.
 Limitations include:

 * no support for GSUB, GPOS, STAT tables.
 * checksums are not performed

+Exporting production ready fonts will depend on improvements to samsa-core.js.